-We are celebrating our 75th anniversary as British Council in the Netherlands in 2021 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
+We celebrated our 75th anniversary as British Council in the Netherlands in 2021 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Expand the boxes below to read the full stories by Abi Daruvalla, Jane Fenoulhet, Arthur Govan, Linda Dofoo and Amanda van Mulligen.
+Watch the videos message from Lauren Harris and expand the boxes below to read the full stories by Abi Daruvalla, Jane Fenoulhet, Arthur Govan, Linda Dofoo and Amanda van Mulligen.

 Sometimes when I am training a group of international scientists or face-timing my family in the UK, their faces go blank, usually followed by a silence where there should be a response.
 What has happened is that I have switched languages from English into Dutch without realising.
 This usually happens as a result of what I call trigger words, words that are either very difficult to translate, like uitstraling, or represent a very Dutch concept like kennismakingsgesprek.